 - 3 July: The United Nations Human Rights Council adopted a Resolution on the elimination of Female Genital Mutilation, to which End FGM EU contributed.
-For the first time recognising migration as an important element in the work to end FGM and support Survivors.
+For the first time it recognised migration as an important element in the work to end FGM and support Survivors.

-- European Election Campaign: After two months of intense campaigning, 407 candidates from 23 European countries signed our 7-Point Manifesto!
+- March-May: After two months of intense campaigning, 407 candidates from 23 European countries signed our 7-Point Manifesto!
 Almost 100 of these candidates were elected as new Members of the European Parliament in 2019-2024 and are now our cross-party allies.

 - 12 February: With a large cross-party majority, the European Parliament adopted a Resolution on an EU strategy to put an end to FGM around the world, to which End FGM EU has greatly contributed and which calls upon the EU to ensure FGM is included in all EU policy processes.

-- 5 March: The European Commission launched the Gender Equality Strategy 2020-2025: The strategy plans a revision of the EU Communication on eliminating FGM and works towards a new EU Recommendation on Harmful Practices, including FGM.
-We contributed throughout the drafting stage by providing our expertise during the consultation stage to advocacy targets and produced documents with our key recommendations.
-Our asks were reflected in the Strategy: in the plans to revise the EU Communication on eliminating FGM and in the Commission working towards a new EU Recommendation on Harmful Practices.
+- 5 March: The European Commission launched the Gender Equality Strategy 2020-2025, which plans a revision of the EU Communication on eliminating FGM and works towards a new EU Recommendation on Harmful Practices, including FGM.
+We contributed throughout the drafting stage by providing our expertise during the consultation stage.
+Our key asks of a needed revision of the EU Communication on eliminating FGM were reflected in the Strategy.

 - 25 March:EU Human Rights and Democracy Action Plan 2020-2025.
 It mentions FGM as one of the key areas of work within addressing Gender-Based Violence, after we had strongly advocated for it during the consultation phase.

 - 24 June: Victims' Rights Strategy 2020-2025.
 The comprehensive strategy pays particular attention to the specific needs of victims of Gender-Based Violence and includes "improving support and protection to the most vulnerable victims", as one of the key areas.
 Here, we contributed to this strategy throughout the drafting stage by providing our expertise during the consultation stage to advocacy targets and producing documents with our key recommendations.

-- Human Rights Council Resolution on FGM 2020: It explicitly mentions the humanitarian-development nexus as a key area of work to finally eliminate FGM through a comprehensive approach, which was one of our key advocacy asks, specifically drawing lessons learned from the COVID-19 pandemic.
+- 17 July: The Human Rights Council Resolution on FGM 2020.
+It explicitly mentions the humanitarian-development nexus as a key area of work to finally eliminate FGM through a comprehensive approach, which was one of our key advocacy asks, specifically drawing lessons learned from the COVID-19 pandemic.